The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Conclusions

 \section{Conclusions}

 The main result of this paper is the surface equations \eqref{eqs: surface equations}, which represent a striking reduction of the problem of finding QP flux surfaces, as well as desirable asymmetric magnetic-mirror surfaces.
 Rather than solving the full 3D problem of finding a surface as well as neighbouring field lines, it suffices to solve the 2D problem of the surface equations.
-The surface equations were verified against numerically optimised QP equilibria in \S\ref{sec: numerical verification}, where deviations from the surface equations correlated with local QP error (i.e., non-zero geodesic curvature) or significant parallel currents.
+This comes with the limitation that nested, QP flux surfaces are not guaranteed.
+The surface equations were compared with numerical equilibria in \S\ref{sec: numerical verification}, where deviations from the surface equations correlated with local QP error (i.e., non-zero geodesic curvature) or significant parallel currents.
+These numerical equilibria were generated through optimising for QP and did not involve directly solving the surface equations.
 The surface equations also provide a theoretical framework for understanding QP solutions in lieu of a near-axis expansion.
 For instance, we qualitatively explained why numerically optimised QP stellarators tend to have cusps: the optimiser attempts to reconcile the requirement that $\kappa/\rho$ remain constant on poloidal loops with the fact that $\kappa$ generally switches sign between the inboard and outboard sides of a toroidal surface.
-In addition, we identified two basic classes of solutions to the surface equations: generalised helicoids (including magnetic mirrors) and Hasimoto surfaces, which are surfaces traced out by a vortex filament.
+In addition, we identified two basic classes of solutions to the surface equations: generalised helicoids, which include magnetic mirrors but no toroidal solutions, and Hasimoto surfaces, which are surfaces traced out by a vortex filament.
 We observed that some numerical QP equilibria resemble linked magnetic mirrors and used this to explain the appearance of narrow pinch points and high mirror ratios.
+This explanation shows consistency with the surface equations, but we do not rule out the possibility that low-mirror-ratio QP solutions are possible.
+Such solutions would likely have to be low aspect ratio, since the near-axis expansion points towards high mirror ratios for QP.
 For toroidal Hasimoto surfaces, we developed a theory for the field strength, demonstrating that such surfaces in vacuum are flat mirrors; such configurations are of particular interest because they exhibit robust confinement of fast ions and small radial transport of energy.
+This analysis is limited, however, since toroidal Hasimoto surfaces (other than the \cite{palumbo1968_Closed_MHD} configuration) might not exist.